Azure/Metrics-Advisor-for-Equipment.github.io/docs/05-Scheduling an inference.md

 | User pause   | Inference is paused by users, you can restart inference. |
 | System pause | Inference is failed for some reason.                     |

-There are three kinds of actions for  live inference.
+There are three kinds of actions for  streaming inference.

 - **Pause**

 This will halt the inference process.
-You could stop the live inference to stop incurring cost.
+You could stop the streaming inference to stop incurring cost.
 From the Model details, under inference tab, choose **restart.**

 - **Restart**